RosettaCommons/demos/public/enzyme_design/README.md

 Enzyme Design Demo
 ==================

-Tutorial for a complete deNovo enzyme design run, using the TIM reaction as an example, as published in
+Tutorial for a complete *de novo* enzyme design run, using the TIM reaction as an example, as published in

 * Richter F, Leaver-Fay A, Khare SD, Bjelic S, Baker D (2011) De Novo Enzyme